 You Feel You Don’t Have Any Experience

 I felt like this when I applied for a tech-y app company that used a customer support platform I had never used.
 Their job description stated that the applicant must KNOW this platform.
 Dammit.
 But you know what?
 I applied anyway.
 I honestly felt in my heart I could do the job.
-I just needed them to take a chance on me.
+What I needed was for them to take a chance on me.
 But I knew at $15 an hour there was going to be huge competition.
 I also knew that I was MUCH older than those applying.
 Actually much older than the managers of the company that would be interviewing me!
-This was intimidating to say the least.
+This was intimidating, to say the least.
 Here I was falling short of their qualifications and I was a dinosaur.
 At least that’s what I was telling myself.

 I decided, I REALLY wanted this job.
 Tech-y, start-up, youthful, skype-interviewing be damned.
-I sat down and wrote an honest, genuine cover letter telling them exactly why I thought I was perfect for their company.
+So, I sat down and wrote an honest, genuine cover letter telling them exactly why I thought I was perfect for their company.
 I focused on what aspects of their qualifications I did meet or surpass.
-I focused on my fully equipped home office, years on the internet…
+And I focused on my fully equipped home office, years on the internet…

 Lo and behold, I got an interview.
 Not only that, I landed the job.